RBND-studio/flows-sdk/examples/README.md

 - [React Next.js](./react/next) - A simple example of how to use Flows with React and Next.js.
 - [React Vite](./react/vite) - A simple example of how to use Flows with React and Vite.
 - [Vue Nuxt](./vue/nuxt) - A simple example of how to use Flows with Vue and Nuxt.
-- [Angular](./angular) - A simple example of how to use Flows with Angular and custom components.
+- [Angular](./angular) - A simple example of how to use Flows with Angular.
+- [SvelteKit](./svelte) - A simple example of how to use Flows with SvelteKit.
+- [Lit](./lit) - A simple example of how to use Flows with Lit.
 - [JavaScript CDN](./js/cdn) - A simple example of how to use Flows with JavaScript without NPM by loading global script from CDN.

 ## Reporting Issues